morganthomas/winning-arguments/winning-arguments.md

 ### Vagueness

 A precise meaning for a predicate classifies every object in the universe as satisfying or not satisfying the predicate.
-In the real world of language use, predicates are not precise in this sense.
+In the real world of language use, predicates are rarely precise in this sense.

 Predicate words in natural languages are almost always **vague**.
 What this means is that one can find intermediate cases where it is unclear whether or not the predicate applies.
 This situation is classically described with [the paradox of the heap](https://en.wikipedia.org/wiki/Sorites_paradox).